The Basics To Understanding High Cholesterol

 While the exact mechanism of how cholesterol affects our body is still under intense investigation, it is clear that the unified theory of free radical damage caused by unhealthy foods such as processed fat and oxidized cholesterol is the most likely mechanism.
 Free Radical damage to our blood vessels is one of the primary causes of atherosclerosis.
 The most important cause of free radical pathology is the excessive dietary fat consisting of processed poly-unsaturated fatty acid (PUFA) and trans fat (frequently used in fried foods, margarine, cooking oil, and oxidized cholesterol from commercially prepared foods).
 In the event that dietary fat and oil is retrieved from fresh, whole, and unprocessed foods, no lipid peroxidation will take place and the cell membrane will remain healthy in a normal cis-configuration without any free radical damage.

 One theory advanced by the late Nobel laureate Dr. Linus Pauling, together with his research cohort Dr. Matthias Rath, is that the total serum cholesterol is really an indicator of the amount of free radical damage in the body.
 Our body maintains an optimum level of total cholesterol level as well as a delicate balance among its sub-components.
 A negative feedback mechanism exists within the body that decreases the rate of endogenous synthesis when the dietary intake exceeds what is needed.
 The total circulating cholesterol remains relatively constant between 170-200 mg/dl for the normal adult.
 The higher the free radical level, the higher the body needs to produce cholesterol internally from the liver to act as an antioxidant and free radical scavenger.
-Cholesterol level is therefore an indicator of free radical activities in the body.
+Cholesterol level is, therefore, an indicator of free radical activities in the body.

 Free radicals are not all bad.
 Some of them are definitely necessary to protect us against cancer cells and infections.
 In fact, a low total cholesterol level (below 150 mg/dl) has been linked with an increased risk of cancer and stroke.
 Too many free radicals, on the other hand, is detrimental to our health.

 Cholesterol in its natural state is therefore actually good for us.
 During commercialization, lipid (including fat and cholesterol) peroxidation takes place as soon as fats and oils are extracted from the foods in which they naturally occur.
 This commercialization process is sped up by metallic ions, particularly iron and copper.
-Extensive lipid peroxidation can occur without an apparent stale or flavor, like in peanut butter, the making of salad and cooking oil, and also in so-called cold-pressed oils.
+Extensive lipid peroxidation can occur without an apparent style or flavor, like in peanut butter, the making of salad and cooking oil, and also in so-called cold-pressed oils.
 During the processing of PUFAs to make cooking oil, rapid peroxidation can take place and free radicals are released.
 This process is accelerated by heat, atmospheric oxygen, light, and trace amounts of unbound metallic elements.

 Oxidized cholesterol is a free radical generator.
 It is attached particularly to low-density lipoproteins as LDL cholesterol as it goes from the liver to the cell.
 Hamburgers and other cooked and processed foods contain animal fats that are usually high in oxidized cholesterol when cooked.
 Foods cooked in animal fat and fried in processed PUFA (such as corn oil) also have high oxidized-cholesterol content.
 As a result, the higher the LDL cholesterol level, the higher the risk of cardiovascular disease.
 Research has shown that rabbits that consumed a small amount of oxidized cholesterol for merely 12 weeks had atherosclerosis plaques that were two times as big as the control population.
 Studies reveal that heart attack risk falls 2% for every 1% drop in LDL cholesterol level.